Expert Legal Support for Victims of Serious Motorcycle Accidents in Des Moines, IA

 Motorcycle Accident Statistics in Iowa

 Iowa State University has created a database that tracks motor vehicle accidents in the state of Iowa.
-According to the Real-Time Analytics of Transportation Data published by the University from the Institute for Transportation, the majority of motorcycle accidents happen on Saturdays between the hours of 3 pm and 6 pm.
-The University has reported data from 2017 to current, and the findings show:
+According to the Real-Time Analytics of Transportation Data published by the University from the Institute for Transportation, the majority of motorcycle accidents happen on Saturdays between the hours of 3 p.m. and 6 p.m.
+The University has reported data from 2017 to now, and the findings show:

 • There have been 4,749 total accidents in the last five years combined